Juicywoowowow/JaredOS/QELU/README.md

 - **qelut.lua** - Table utilities (map, filter, reduce, deep operations, functional programming)
 - **qeluj.lua** - Robust JSON encoding/decoding with pretty printing and file I/O

-All modules are written in pure Lua with minimal dependencies, optimized for LuaJIT.
+All modules are written in mostly Lua with dependencies, optimized for LuaJIT.

+Dependencies

+Python 2/3
+A C/C++ compiler like gcc or clang lua
+Luajit (optional, lua 5.4 is preferred for more features,)

+**Issues**
+QELU Flavors are resolved since they're isolated modules, they dont crash eachother except qeluj.lua which interact with the http module of QELU, easy to debug and trace easily.

 ---